openlibhums/memory-alpha/content/pages/support/accounts-and-roles/managing-user-accounts.md

 - All associated items (including articles, tasks, roles, and files) are transferred from the source account to the destination account.
 - The destination account profile is retained.
 - Any profile information from the source account is permanently lost.
 This includes information like email, name, ORCID ID, social media usernames, and preferences about things like profile visibility and preferred timezone.

+## Authenticated users

+The **Authenticated users** page shows a list of users currently logged in to your Janeway installation.

+This page is only accessible to users with staff permission.